rogersgt/string-bundle/README.md

 ## string-bundle

+`sudo npm install string-bundle -g`

 `string-bundle template.html output.js`

-string-bundle takes an html file and renders it into a javascript file for exporting as a template.
+string-bundle takes an html file and renders it into a JavaScript file for exporting as a string template.
 The format of the output is:

 `